 Katherine L. Kraschel

-Visiting Clinical Lecturer in Law, Research Scholar, and Executive Director of the Solomon Center
+Lecturer in Law, Clinical Lecturer in Law, Research Scholar in Law, and Executive Director of the Solomon Center

-Katherine Kraschel is a Visiting Clinical Lecturer in Law, Research Scholar, and Executive Director of the Solomon Center at Yale Law School.FULL BIOGRAPHY
+Katherine Kraschel is a Lecturer in Law, Clinical Lecturer in Law, Research Scholar in Law, and Executive Director of the Solomon Center at Yale Law School.FULL BIOGRAPHY

 Kraschel has lectured on and published in the health law and bioethics space, and is particularly interested in assisted reproductive technologies, health policy & gender, reproductive rights, and clinical research ethics.
 Most recently, she co-authored a chapter in The Handbook of Gestational Surrogacy – International Clinical Practice and Policy Issues.
 She is also interested in non-profit law, higher education, and governance.
 In 2016, the National LGBT Bar Association named Katie one of the Best LGBT Lawyers Under 40.